DocPrior/closures-assignment/scope_answers.md

 letter = getMail();
 console.log(letter);

- the value of contents declared inside of changeContents is not avaible to getMail because changeContentss is nested inside it; thus when it returns contents it returns the global variable value of contents as 'looking for gold'; in other words getMail can't access variables inside changeContents
+ the value of contents declared inside of changeContents is not avaible to getMail because changeContentss is nested inside it; thus when it returns contents it returns the higher level variable value of contents as 'looking for gold'; in other words getMail can't access variables inside changeContents

  var decision;